niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/unity-editor-introduction.md

 ![Unity-Tool-Shelf](./unity-editor-introduction-res/Tool-Shelf.png)

-If you cannot see your Ground plane, press 'F' in the Scene View to focus the selected object.
+If you cannot see your Ground plane, press ++f++ in the Scene View to focus the selected object.
 You should see a large, Red, Green, and Blue gizmo.
 Clicking and dragging on the Gizmo's handles will let you move the plane in the X, Y, and Z axis respectively.
 Give it a try.

 If you want some more control over your GameObject's transformations, take a look over on the Inspector window while it is selected. *All* GameObjects have a Transform component which dictates it's position within the scene (The Scene View tools are actually just tools for manipulating values in the Transform component!).